 Over the course of a day, your hands touch a lot of things that may have been contaminated by viruses or bacteria.
-When you touch your eyes, nose or mouth with your hands, you risk contracting an infection such as a flu, cold or gastroenteritis.
+When you touch your eyes, nose or mouth with your hands, you risk contracting an infection such as the flu, a cold or gastroenteritis.

 Washing your hands is an excellent way to avoid contaminating yourself and others.